FOR THE LATEST OFFERS, EVENTS & MORE SIGN UP TO OUR NEWSLETTER

 Get under the skin of the people behind the uniform.

-This one-day online workshop will transform your crime fiction writing as you learn how to create more credible police characters and produce dialogue that sounds truly authentic.
+This online masterclass runs over a week.
+Transform your crime writing by learning how to create more credible police characters and produce dialogue that sounds truly authentic.

-Spend the morning live with Graham finding out what makes a real police officer tick, and how the various roles, ranks and personalities interact day-to-day.
+We kick off live on Saturday.
+Spend the morning Zooming with Graham to find out what makes a real police officer tick, and how the various roles, ranks and personalities interact day-to-day.
 You’ll become familiar with who’s who at the station, and how they communicate, formally and informally.

 Graham Bartlett